About Us

 MODEL, PURPOSE

-The purpose of our alliances is to strengthen civil society organisations through focused conversations, training and advocacy so that the common good is advanced.
+The purpose of our alliance is to strengthen civil society organisations through focused conversations, training and advocacy so that the common good is advanced.

 Collaboration builds power.
-Collaboration is difficult to maintain that is why there is a strong emphasis on building and maintaining relationships between organisational leaders.
+Collaboration is difficult to maintain which is why there is a strong emphasis on building and maintaining relationships between organisational leaders.
 Relationships come before the discernment of issues.

-The strategic direction, the actions we undertake, is steered by a council of representatives from the Alliance's Financial Members.
-A steering committee currently performs a board function until such time as our Alliance founds as an incorporated organisation with a Board of Directors.
+The strategic direction, the actions we undertake, is steered by a council of representatives from the Alliance's Financial Members which is cupported by a steering committee.

 PRINCIPLES